LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

 and ``LOGTALKUSER``, pointing, respectively, to the Logtalk installation folder and to the Logtalk user folder.

-User applications should preferable be kept outside of the Logtalk user folder created by the installation process, however, as updating Logtalk often results in updating the contents of this folder.
+User applications should preferably be kept outside of the Logtalk user folder created by the installation process, however, as updating Logtalk often results in updating the contents of this folder.
 If your applications depend on customizations to the distribution files, backup